 In general, a score between 59% and 79% would normally be considered “proficient”.
 At this level, you are regarded to have the necessary nursing knowledge, and most are qualified to attend medical school programs.
 In addition, a score between 80%-100% is considered “advanced” and “exemplary”.
 Of course, achieving a score above 80% is always the aspiration of every TEAS test candidate.
 The higher your score, the better your chances of getting into high-quality programs, or more attractive career opportunities.
 By contrast, if you score less than 58%, it means that you have trouble with your nursing knowledge, and will need more consolidation for achieving progress in this field.
 However, what is the TEAS test score needed for nursing school?
 What is a passing score on the TEAS test?
 In reality, there is no exact particular score that is considered “good”.
 Whether a grade is considered good or not depends on many numerous factors, especially the regulations of the school where you apply.

-Most schools require TEAS test passing score ranging from 60%-70%.
+Most schools require TEAS test passing scores ranging from 60%-70%.
 It also depends on how well you did on all four sections of the TEAS test.
 How is the TEAS test score calculated?
-In fact, candidates of the TEAS Test will have to complete a test of 170 multiple choice questions within a fixed time.
+In fact, candidates for the TEAS Test will have to complete a test of 170 multiple-choice questions within a fixed time.
 However, only 150 questions will be scored, on the contrary, the remaining questions will be used by the organizers for extra purposes and not scored.
 In reality, the question maker won’t tell you what the scoring question is.
 Your responsibility is to complete all questions equally, in the best possible way.

 Read more >> How to pass the TEAS Test on your first try?